 Drag clicking is a technique that many people use when they are playing games on their computer.
 Is it bad for your mouse?
 Is there a way to prevent this from happening?
 In the following article, we will discuss some of the pros and cons of drag clicking and how you can protect your mouse from wear and tear.
+Online tools like CPS Tester can help you measure and improve your drag clicking capability.

 It all depends on how often you drag and click.
 A beginner who is new to the game has broken three mice with his skill, but he does it every day so long as there isn’t an elite level of talent going into this hobby–i.e., bedlessnoob status for mouse usage (or anywhere close!).
 And in general terms if someone uses their mouse like him then they should have no problem getting at least one good year’s worth out of them before needing anything more: As long as its only clicking away…